 It’s important to keep in mind that Baby can sense when you’re nervous, which will probably cause her to feel nervous and afraid.
 Stay calm and upbeat; try to project an air of confidence, even if deep down, you’re dreading the possibility of a crying toddler.

 Avoid the hand-off

-While it’s beautiful in its symbolism, physically handing Baby to the babysitter is very likely to freak your toddler out and make him cry.
-Instead, try putting Baby down in a neutral place, and wait a moment while he and the sitter get better acquainted, to make the transition less jarring.
+While it’s beautiful in its symbolism, physically handing Baby to the babysitter is very likely to freak your toddler out and make her cry.
+Instead, try putting Baby down in a neutral place, and wait a moment while she and the sitter get better acquainted, to make the transition less jarring.

 Distract and detach

 Whether it’s a new toy, a movie, or a snack, try to say goodbye and leave when Baby is focused on something else.
 This isn’t to say that you should sneak out without a goodbye (that’s not a great way to go, either, and can lead to her being even clingier next time around), but a little distraction is a good thing.
-You can also talk to Baby about all the fun things that he gets to do with the babysitter while you’re away.
+You can also talk to Baby about all the fun things that she gets to do with the babysitter while you’re away.

 Don’t question your bond!